newswim/arpeggigon-mirror/README.md

 This lists the buttons that have no effect but are yet present at the moment in the GUI.
 This features are being worked on in priority.
 * Recording a performance is not yet possible.
-* Configuration saving and loading is unavailable.
+* Configuration saving and loading is unavailable (soon to be fixed).
 * Slides are not implemented.
 * Tabs are not really named.